Risotto con piselli e peperoni

 Put all chopped vegetables in a large saucepan with olive oil and bay leaf.

-Fry slightly on low heat for some minutes, stirring now and then.
+Fry slightly on low heat, stirring now and then, few minutes.

 Add rice.
-Cook for 3-4 minutes until it looks milky, stirring now and then.
+Cook until it looks milky, stirring now and then, 3 to 4 minutes.